edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-20-accessibility-in-elearning.md

 At its most basic level, each course must be perceivable, operable, understandable, and robust for all.
 Here’s how to get started.

-{% picture blog blog/2021-05-20-accessibility-in-elearning02.jpg --alt eLearning is accessible when it’s perceivable, operable, understandable, and robust for all %}
+{% picture "blog/2021/2021-05-20-accessibility-in-elearning02.jpg", "eLearning is accessible when it’s perceivable, operable, understandable, and robust for all" %}

 ### Perceivable